axibase/atsd-use-cases/tutorials/sql-window-functions/README.md

 * Reference style that works for staged calculations.
 Whether `R1C1` or `A1`, users find Excel's way of passing calculation results _by reference_ most intuitive.
 In combination with a compact syntax that allows to fix the referenced row or column `$A$1` and `LOOKUP`/`VLOOKUP` functions, it provides a visual programming environment that works.

+## Referencing in Excel

-Let's go through cell reference basics in Excel using the following time series data.
-The table shows the amount of goods sold by a hypothetical company, measured in $US millions.
+The following table contains time series data which shows the amount of goods sold since 2010.

 ```txt
 | Year | Sales Volume, $M |